ActiveCampaign/postmark-gem/README.md

 You can pass multiple recipient addresses in the `:to` field and the optional `:cc` and `:bcc` fields.
 Note that Postmark has a limit of twenty recipients per message in total.
 You need to take care not to exceed that limit.
-Otherwise you will get an error.
+Otherwise, you will get an error.

 ``` ruby
 client.deliver(from: 'sheldon@bigbangtheory.com',